Gars-BHEINN TO SGURR DUBH AN DA bHEINN

 What follows has been described a thousand times though few have properly captured the essence of this remarkable place which is at once alpine and highland in nature, and yet remains unique, distinct from any range in either the Alps or Scotland.

 It would be possible to reach all summits between Gars-Bheinn and Sgurr Dubh an Da Bheinn without recourse to anything more than Grade 1 scrambling, but for many, the lure of rough gabbro and wonderfully textured peridotite will prove too much to resist.
+And doing so would be to miss all that is best about these remarkable mountains.

 Next